drgullin/icheck/README.md

     enabledCheckboxClass: '',
     enabledRadioClass: '',

-  // class added on hover state (pointer is moved onto an input)
+  // class added on hover state (pointer is moved onto input)
   hoverClass: 'hover',

   // class added on focus state (input has gained focus)
   focusClass: 'focus',

-  // class added on active state (mouse button is pressed on an input)
+  // class added on active state (mouse button is pressed on input)
   activeClass: 'active',

   // adds hoverClass to customized input on label hover and labelHoverClass to label on input hover